 In October 2018, the Company entered into a First Lien Credit Agreement ("First Lien") and a Second Lien Credit Agreement ("Second Lien") with various lenders, for term loans of \$545 million and \$200 million, respectively.
-The Second Lien bore interest at a rate equal to the LIBO Screen Rate plus a margin of 7.50% per annum.
+The First Lien and Second Lien are collateralized by substantially all of the assets of the Company and 100% of the equity interest of GoodRx.